Cloudlock/marshmallow/docs/upgrading.rst

 Upgrading to 1.0
 ++++++++++++++++

-Version 1.0 marks the first major release of marshmallow.
+Version 1.0 marks the first major release of marshmallow2.
 Many big changes were made from the pre-1.0 releases in order to provide a cleaner API, support object deserialization, and improve field validation.

 Perhaps the largest change is in how objects get serialized.
 Serialization occurs by invoking the :meth:`Schema.dump` method rather than passing the object to the constructor.
 Because only configuration options (e.g. the ``many``, ``strict``, and ``only`` parameters) are passed to the constructor, you can more easily reuse serializer instances.
 The :meth:`dump <Schema.dump>` method also forms a nice symmetry with the :meth:`Schema.load` method, which is used for deserialization.

 .. code-block:: python

-    from marshmallow import Schema, fields
+    from marshmallow2 import Schema, fields

     class UserSchema(Schema):
         email = fields.Email()